When Efficiency meets Equity in Congestion Pricing and Revenue Refunding Schemes: Optimal CPRR Schemes

 We first present the main result of this section, which characterizes the set of optimal CPRR schemes.

-\begin{theorem} [Optimal CPRR Scheme] There exists a user-favorable CPRR scheme $(\ttau^*, \r^*)$ such that for any user-favorable CPRR scheme $(\ttau, \r)$ it holds that $C_{\ttau^*}\leq C_{\ttau}$ and $W(\q(\ttau^*, \r^*)) \leq W(\q( \ttau, \r))$. \end{theorem}
+\begin{theorem} [Optimal CPRR Scheme] There exists a user-favorable CPRR scheme $(\ttau^*, \rr^*)$ such that for any user-favorable CPRR scheme $(\ttau, \rr)$ it holds that $C_{\ttau^*}\leq C_{\ttau}$ and $W(\q(\ttau^*, \rr^*)) \leq W(\q( \ttau, \rr))$. \end{theorem}

-The proof of this theorem is constructive, in the sense that it provides a recipe for computing the optimal CPRR scheme $(\ttau^*, \r^*)$.
-The proof relies on two intermediate results that are of independent interest.
-First, the ex-post income distribution of any user-favorable CPRR scheme is the same as the ex-post income distribution under the untolled user equilibrium outcome plus some nonnegative transfer value, which may vary across groups.
-We summarize this observation in the following lemma.
+The proof of this theorem is constructive, in the sense that it provides a recipe for computing the optimal CPRR scheme $(\ttau^*, \rr^*)$.
+The proof relies on two intermediate results that are of independent interest. \ifarxiv First, the ex-post income distribution of any user-favorable CPRR scheme is the same as the ex-post income distribution under the untolled user equilibrium outcome plus some non-negative transfer, which may vary across groups.
+We summarize this observation in the following lemma. \else First, under any user-favorable CPRR scheme, each user's income is at least their ex-post income under the untolled case, as is elucidated through the following lemma. \fi